open-io/ansible-role-openio-nfs/README.md

 [![Build Status](https://travis-ci.org/open-io/ansible-role-openio-nfs.svg?branch=master)](https://travis-ci.org/open-io/ansible-role-openio-nfs)
 # Ansible role `nfs`

-An Ansible role for installing NFSd.
-Specifically, the responsibilities of this role are to:
+An Ansible role for installing an NFS server.
+Currently the install is opinionated and is designed for NFSv3 endpoints.

--
+Support for more advanced NFSv4 configurations will come in the future

 ## Requirements